1242035/spree/guides/src/content/developer/core/payments.md

 ### Credit Card Data

-Spree stores only the type, expiration date, name and last four digits for the card on your server.
+Viauco stores only the type, expiration date, name and last four digits for the card on your server.
 This data can then be used to present to the user so that they can verify that the correct card is being used.
 All credit card data sent through forms is sent through immediately to the gateways, and is not stored for any period of time.

 ### Processing Walkthrough

-When an order is completed in spree, each `Payment` object associated with the order has the `process!` method called on it (unless `payment_required?` for the order returns `false`), in order to attempt to automatically fulfill the payment required for the order.
-If the payment method requires a source, and the payment has a source associated with it, then Spree will attempt to process the payment.
+When an order is completed in viauco, each `Payment` object associated with the order has the `process!` method called on it (unless `payment_required?` for the order returns `false`), in order to attempt to automatically fulfill the payment required for the order.
+If the payment method requires a source, and the payment has a source associated with it, then Viauco will attempt to process the payment.
 Otherwise, the payment will need to be processed manually.

 If the `PaymentMethod` object is configured to auto-capture payments, then the `Payment#purchase!` method will be called, which will call `PaymentMethod#purchase` like this: